← All posts

 Restaurant Permits in Ontario: The Complete 2026 Guide

-This guide walks through every permit you need in 2026, who issues it, the lower bound of the timeline, and what the reviewer wants to see in your first submission so you don't spend a month trading revision letters.
+This guide walks through every permit you need in 2026, who issues it, what reviewers want to see in the first submission, and where things tend to bog down so you can plan around them.

 The 7 approvals, ranked by what holds up your opening

-1. Building permit — gates demo and rough-in.
-Without it, you can't legally swing a hammer.
+1. Building permit — gates demolition and rough-in.
+Without it, you can't legally swing a hammer on anything structural, mechanical, electrical, or plumbing.

 2. Public health approval — gates your final occupancy.
 The pre-opening kitchen walk is what lets you serve food.